datagrok-ai/public/packages/DevTools/README.md

 ![Progress bar](./img/test_manager_progress_bar.png)

 ### Reviewing results
-You can get information about test results via tooltip or in the property panel for the selected test, category or package.
+Information about test results is available via tooltip or in the property panel.
+Selected test, category, or package to explore results.
 In case category/package contain multiple tests results are shown as a grid which can be added to workspace for further exploration.

 ![Test results](./img/test_results.gif)